AguaClara/Textbook/Flow_Control_and_Measurement/FCM_Solution.rst

 You may assume that the chlorine stock solution kinematic viscosity is approximately the same as water.
 The dose controller is to have a maximum head loss of 20 cm through the dosing tubes.
 We will start with commercially available liquid bleach (equivalent to 51.4 gm/L of chlorine gas), which we will use in our chemical stock tanks without dilution.
 Our goal is to provide a constant chlorine dose of 2 mg/L to the water entering the storage tank.
 We will be following the guidelines given below.

  #.
-Calculate the maximum fow rate through each available dosing tube diameter that keeps error due to minor losses below 10%.
+Calculate the maximum flow rate through each available dosing tube diameter that keeps error due to minor losses below 10%.

  #.
 Calculate the total chemical flow rate that would be required by the treatment system for the maximum chemical dose and the maximum allowable stock concentration.